iza611/MSc_AI_final_project/README.md

    - Install Jupyter with pip install notebook if needed.
    - Launch it by running jupyter notebook in Terminal/Command Prompt.
 2. **Open run.ipynb**: In the Jupyter interface, navigate to and open run.ipynb.
 3. **Modify Arguments**: Edit the arguments in the notebook as needed.
 Refer to main.py for details.
+Point SOURCE argument to images to use for inference.
+To download few sample SIGGI images with blurred faces refer to Appendix.

 ## Run the Notebook